 - They reduce drying time, which saves time and reduces your energy bill!
 Plus, fewer wrinkles!

-- They are chemical-free!
-Commercial dryer sheets are full of chemicals that get on your clothes and eventually your skin, but these wool dryer balls are all natural, no chemicals!
+- They are non-toxic!
+Commercial dryer sheets are full of chemicals that get on your clothes and eventually your skin, but these wool dryer balls are all natural, no toxic chemicals!

 - They reduce static in your laundry!
 They soak up moisture from your clothes and then slowly distribute it throughout the dryer as the machine runs.
 This helps keep the dryer humid for longer, which greatly reduces the amount of static generated.